-This involves treating your hair with powerful Ayurvedic herbs and natural ingredients to gradually revamp your hair structure and achieve smooth and shiny texture.
-These methods not just focus on hair smoothening, but the medicinal herbs aid in providing holistic hair health by healing various scalp and hair-related problems.
+This involves treating your hair with powerful Ayurvedic herbs and natural ingredients.
+These treatments help to gradually revamp your hair structure and achieve a smooth and shiny texture.
+Besides focusing on hair smoothening, the medicinal herbs heal various scalp and hair-related problems.

 You may not see instant results in Ayurvedic or natural hair smoothening treatments.
-But, it is a highly efficient way to treat your hair without unwanted side effects in the long run.
+However, these procedures are highly efficient to treat your hair without unwanted side effects in the long run.

 2. Chemical Smoothening

-This involves treating your hair with chemicals like alkalines, formaldehyde, etc. Chemical treatments bring instant smoothness to your hair that may last for 3-12 months depending on your post-treatment hair care regimen.
+This involves treating your hair with chemicals like formaldehyde, etc. Chemical treatments bring instant smoothness to your hair that may last permanently or for 3-12 months, depending on your post-treatment hair care regimen.

-However, chemical smoothening treatments come with their own set of side effects as the overuse of harmful chemicals weaken your hair follicles, which may eventually lead to hair breakage and hair fall.
+However, chemical smoothening treatments come with their own set of side effects as the overuse of certain strong chemicals weakens your hair follicles.
+This may eventually lead to hair breakage and hair fall.

 Science Behind Smooth Hair

-Your body needs essential nutrients like protein and vitamins, which it breaks down to synthesize keratin, the fibrous protein in your hair strands.
+Your body needs essential nutrients like proteins and vitamins, which get broken down to synthesize keratin, the fibrous protein in your hair strands.
 In other words, Keratin is what gives structure to your hair.

-Lack of adequate keratin (protein) and moisture in your hair strands is what leads to the rupture of cuticle layers, causing dry, frizzy and broken hair.
-In Ayurvedic terms, it is the consequence of the elevation of Vata dosha in your body.
+Lack of adequate keratin (protein) and moisture in your hair strands leads to the rupture of cuticle layers, causing dry, frizzy, and broken hair.

-- The cross-sectional shapes of hair strands are different for hair with different textures.
+The cross-sectional shapes of hair strands are different for each hair texture.
 Straight hair usually has a circular cross-section, whereas curly hair has an oval cross-section.